 Students of all majors (AB and BSE) and class years are encouraged to seek enrollment.

 Students need to enroll into a studio for the project they want to pursue.
-See the Studio sections below to learn more about current projects.
+See the Studio sections above to learn more about current projects.